The Bankrate promise

 Steps you can take after overpaying your credit card

-Overpaying on your credit account isn’t a good thing or a bad thing, and the simplest solution is to simply spend normally and allow the credit to roll over towards next month’s charges.
+Overpaying on your credit account isn’t a good thing or a bad thing.
+The simplest solution is to simply spend normally and allow the credit to roll over towards next month’s charges.
 Here are each of the steps you may consider.

 Leave the negative balance to roll over next month